chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 Check if Chef Automate UI is accessible by going to (Domain used for Chef Automate) [https://chefautomate.example.com](https://chefautomate.example.com).

-After successful deployment, proceed with following:
+After successful deployment, proceed with the following:

    1. Create user and orgs, Click [here](/automate/ha_node_bootstraping/#create-users-and-organization) to learn more about user and org creation
    1. Workstation setup, Click [here](/automate/ha_node_bootstraping/#workstation-setup) to learn more about workstation setup
    1. Node bootstrapping, Click [here](/automate/ha_node_bootstraping/#bootstraping-a-node) to learn more about node bootstrapping.

 ## Sample Config

-{{< note >}} Assuming 8+1 nodes (1 bastion, 1 for automate UI, 1 for Chef-server, Managed RDS Postgresql, and Managed OpenSearch) {{< /note >}}
+{{< note >}} Assuming 8+1 nodes (1 bastion, 1 for Automate UI, 1 for Chef-server, Managed RDS Postgresql, and Managed OpenSearch) {{< /note >}}

 {{< note >}}

 - User only needs to create/set up **the bastion node**, a **user** with IAM role of Admin access and the s3 bucket access attached to it.
-- The following config will create an s3 bucket for backup.
+- The following config will create a s3 bucket for backup.
 - To provide multiline certificates use triple quotes like `""" multiline certificate contents"""`.

 {{< /note >}}